Winds-AI/Frontend-development-MCP-tools-public/README.md

 - The Browser Connector runs in your terminal, you can see the logs there.
 - A Setup UI opens at `http://127.0.0.1:5055`.
-- Configure `projects.json` and `.env` via the Setup UI by taking refrence of the examples given.
+- Configure `projects.json` and `.env` via the Setup UI.
-- Click "Save" and then remember to close the UI by clicking on "Close" button ( this way it will save background resources) — the UI stops; the connector keeps running.
+- verify everything then remember to close the UI by clicking on "finish" button ( this way it will save background resources) — the UI stops; the connector keeps running.
 - Check the folder that you made, it will now have a chrome extension for you to load in chrome and use.

-2) Load the Chrome extension (manual once)
+2. Load the Chrome extension (manual once)

 - Open `chrome://extensions` → Enable Developer mode → "Load unpacked" → select `chrome-extension/` (npx overlays the packaged folder on updates; click Reload after updates)

-3) Configure your MCP client (Cursor example)
+3. Configure your MCP client (Cursor example)

 ```json
 {